CPearl0/cpearl.github.io/index.md

 ### I'm CPearl

 - 🔗 [Main Homepage](https://cpearl0.github.io/).
-- 🔭 Undergraduate of Computer Science in EECS, Peking University, China.
 - 💻 Making mods and modpacks of Minecraft.
 - 🛠 Aim to bring more fun for high version of Minecraft.